xonsh/xonsh/docs/tutorial_completers.rst

 are managed through an instance of ``OrderedDict`` (``__xonsh__.completers``) that maps unique identifiers to completion functions.

+The completers are divided to **exclusive** completers and **non-exclusive** completers.
+Non-exclusive completers are used for completions that are relevant but don't cover the whole completions needed (e.g. completions for the built-in commands ``and``/``or``).

-When the "tab" key is pressed, xonsh loops over the completion functions in order, calling each one in turn until it reaches one that returns a non-empty set of completion for the current line.
-This set is then displayed to the user.
+When the "tab" key is pressed, xonsh loops over the completion functions in order, calling each one in turn and collecting its output until it reaches an **exclusive** one that returns a non-empty set of completions for the current line.
+The collected completions are then displayed to the user.